MCharron93/MCharron93/README.md

 ### Hello Fellow Humans! 👋

-I'm Michelle Charron, a recent graduate from Boise State University, with a background in psychology.
-I have a passion for Coding and Human Factors.
+I'm Michelle, a full-stack software developer with a BS in psychology.
+I have a passion for web developement and Human Factors psychology.
 I like to understand how humans interact and utilize things.
 I also love the outdoors and learning new things.
 Here's a little more about me!

 --:mortar_board: &nbsp;I’ve completed my certification in Full-Stack Software Development!
 I currently work in E-commerce, building custom applications for products and employees.
 Come check out my stuff!

 --:movie_camera: &nbsp;https://triviamanagement.herokuapp/#/